To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 Driving drowsy can be deadly.
 Many experts compare drowsy driving to drunk driving since both affect drivers in similar ways.
 Like a drunk driver, a tired driver can experience slowed reaction times, impaired judgment, and the inability to control the vehicle.
 Don’t underestimate the dangers of driving drowsy.
-Truck drivers and other motorists who engage in this unsafe practice can cause serious and fatal traffic accidents.
+Truck drivers and other motorists who engage in this unsafe practice can cause serious and fatal truck accidents.
 Get the facts on drowsy driving to keep you and your family safe in West Virginia.

 At least one in 25 adult drivers reports falling asleep behind the wheel in the last 30 days, according to the Centers for Disease Control and Prevention (CDC).
 Statistics show that 72,000 accidents, 44,000 injuries, and 800 deaths stemmed from drowsy driving in one year alone.
 However, researchers believe these numbers fall woefully short of actual drowsy driving crash statistics, due to the difficulty of assigning this cause to crashes.
 It is often impossible to ascertain whether a deceased driver had been drowsy or asleep at the time of the wreck.

 Commercial truck drivers are especially prone to driving drowsy.
 Sleep apnea, other sleeping problems, long drives, night shifts, and drug/alcohol use can all contribute to drowsy truck drivers.
 Thirteen percent (13%) of commercial drivers in a study admitted to fatigue at the time of their accidents, the Federal Motor Carrier Safety Administration (FMCSA) reports.
 Long shifts and pressure from trucking companies can contribute to the rate of tired driving in the commercial trucking industry.
+If you or a loved one was injured in a collision involving a negligent truck driver, schedule a free consultation with a West Virginia truck accident attorney to explore your legal options.

 The Sleep Foundation states that trying to drive after being awake for 18 consecutive hours is similar to driving with a blood alcohol content (BAC) level of 0.05%.
 Driving after staying awake for 24 hours is the equivalent of driving with a BAC of 0.10%s, which is 0.02 higher than the limit at which the state of West Virginia considers a driver drunk.
 Both drowsy and drunk drivers are unfit to operate motor vehicles, as they pose unreasonable risks of harm to others on the road.